Gregorein/StreamPadCore/README.md

 This library includes a list of components shipped by default with the StreamPad app.

+Each component is structured to include the following:

+- **Component**: The main React component.
+- **TemplateComponent**: A simplified or static representation of the component used in the StreamPad EditorUI.
+- **API**: Descriptions of the component's available methods and events.
+- **Metadata**: Information such as version, author, license, and dependencies.
+- **Initialization**: An optional `initialize` function for setup tasks when the component is loaded.

 ## Getting Started

 To get started with StreamPad, clone the repository and follow the instructions below: